 Future of the Model

 Fair360 is committed to a process of continuous improvement regarding the practices, methodology and processes for capturing, analyzing and reporting data related to the Top Companies competitions and benchmarks.
-While the underlying model framework (six categories) has been consistent through the years, new factors may be introduced if they are determined to serve as better proxies for the associated fairness practices, policies, programs and outcome metrics (human capital, supplier diversity and philanthropy).
+While the underlying model framework (six categories) has been consistent through the years, new factors may be introduced if they are determined to serve as better proxies for the associated fairness practices, policies, programs and outcome metrics (human capital, supplier fairness and philanthropy).

 Fair360 will also continue to analyze its computational methods to ensure that we deliver fair and trustworthy rankings and benchmarks.